IsmayelAlam/lets_go_snippets/readme.md

 - Working with HTML templates
 - Sessions and cookies
 - User authentication
-- Using PostgreSQL with Go
+- Using MySQL with Go
 - Secure password handling
-- Deploying applications
+- Testing

 > The book emphasizes writing clean, idiomatic, and secure Go code, and uses a hands-on, project-based approach to teach you web development.